EsotericSoftware/spine-scripts/photoshop/README.md

 ## Usage

-Run the `PhotoshopToSpine.jsx` script file by choosing `File` > `Scripts` > `Browse` in Photoshop.
+Run the `PhotoshopToSpine.jsx` script file by dragging it to Photoshop window's menu bar or toolbar.
+The script can alsobe run by choosing `File` > `Scripts` > `Browse` in Photoshop.

-(You can also run the script by dragging the script file onto the Photoshop window's menu bar or toolbar.)
+It can be helpful to create a Photoshop action that runs the script.
+A function key can be specified for the action, allowing the script to be run with a single key press.

 ![](http://n4te.com/x/266-tT4Y.png)